 Instructions

-Generally I prefer torn strips of fabrics as that gives more texture to the finished basket.
-For a neater look, use your rotary cutter, quilter's ruler and cutting mat to cut strips of fabric.
-I like my strips about 3/4-inch wide. - Cut off five (5) pieces of rope that are about 24-inches long.
-Reserve these for the handles.
+Generally, I prefer torn strips of fabric as that gives more texture to the finished basket.
+For a neater look, use your rotary cutter, quilter's ruler, and cutting mat to cut strips of fabric.
+I like my strips about 3/4-inch wide.

 - We'll begin with securing the first cotton strip around the end of the rope.
 I fold over a piece of the fabric and then twist it around the first inch or two of rope with right sides out.

-- Using your zig zag stitch on your machine, with the settings for a wide stitch with a long stitch length, stitch the fabric to the rope.
+- Using your zig-zag stitch on your machine, with the settings for a wide stitch with a long stitch length, stitch the fabric to the rope.

-- I like to stabilize the end of the rope before starting to twist the fabric around the rope forming the fabric coil.
-Once this is done, begin forming a spiral with the fabric covered rope.
+- I like to stabilize the end of the rope before starting to twist the fabric around the rope, forming the fabric coil.
+Once this is done, begin forming a spiral with the fabric-covered rope.
 This first part is the hardest.
-Once you get started it is meditative stitching.
+Once you get started, it is meditative stitching.

-- I've made enough of these bowls and baskets I can wrap and hold onto the fabric as i go.
-If you find it difficult, use a wonder clip or binder clip to hold the fabric wrapped rope as you sew.
+- I've made enough of these bowls and baskets, I can wrap and hold onto the fabric as i go.
+If you find it difficult, use a wonder clip or binder clip to hold the fabric-wrapped rope as you sew.

-The base for the basket is getting bigger! - Here I'm coming to the end of one fabric.
+- Here I'm coming to the end of one fabric.
 I like to leave at least 1-2 inches to then wrap the next fabric around the cord.

 - The basket bottom piece is now about 10-inches in diameter.
 Ready to start making the sides of the basket!